Windows DNS Server

 Collecting DNS query logs via Sysmon

 Another potential source of DNS event logs is Sysmon.
-It is a system service and device driver which monitors system activity and logs to the Windows Event Log (see Setting up Sysmon for further details).
+It is a system service and device driver which monitors system activity and logs events to Windows Event Log.
+See Setting up Sysmon for further details.

 Configure DNS query logging